jazevedo75/AINEQUAL--Stata-module-to-compute-measures-of-inequality/README.md

 ## Suggested Citation
 [Joao Pedro Azevedo, 2006.
 "AINEQUAL: Stata module to compute measures of inequality," Statistical Software Components S456748, Boston College Department of Economics, revised 13 Apr 2007.](https://ideas.repec.org/c/boc/bocode/s456748.html)
-### Handle: RePEc:boc:bocode:s456748

 ## Reference

 Amiel, Y. and Cowell, F.A.
 (1999) Thinking about Inequality.
 Cambridge University Press.
 United Kingdom.

 Coulter Ph.
 (1989), Measuring Inequality -A Methodological Handbook-, Westview Press USA.

 Cowell, F.A.
 (1995).
 Measuring Inequality (second edition).
-Prentice-Hall/Harvester-Wheatsheaf,
-          Hemel Hempstead.
+Prentice-Hall/Harvester-Wheatsheaf, Hemel Hempstead.

 Hoffmann, R. (2001) Effect of the rise of a person's income on inequality.
-Brazlian Review of Econometrics v.21, no.2, pp.237-262.
+Brazilian Review of Econometrics v.21, no.2, pp.237-262. [(link)](http://dx.doi.org/10.12660/bre.v21n22001.2751)

 Lambert, P.J. and Lanza, G. (2006) The effect on inequalities of changing one or two incomes.
 The Journal of Economic Inequality.
 4:253-277.

+#### Handle: RePEc:boc:bocode:s456748

-### Note:
+#### Note:
 This module should be installed from within Stata by typing "ssc install ainequal".
 Windows users should not attempt to download these files with a web browser

-### Keywords
+#### Keywords
 inequality; Gini; Mehran; Piesch; Kakwani; Theil entropy; generalized entropy;